-Fence sections make nice trellises.
+- Fence sections make nice trellises.

 - An old folding ladder looks charming with a flowering vine growing up the step

 - Baskets – everybody has an old basket or two lying around.
 It makes a homey container.
-Or, break out the bottom and set it inn the garden as a support for leggy plants.
+Or, break out the bottom and set it in the garden as a support for leggy plants.

 - Found objects are the sculptural ornamentation of the free garden.
 Old tools, architectural salvage, any old thing can be used to add interest to your garden.

-	Once you get into the whole Free Garden way of thinking, new ideas abound.
-It become almost a game and the joy of finding a new freebee far exceeds the pleasure derived from just going to a store and buying something.
+Once you get into the whole free garden way of thinking, new ideas abound.
+It becomes almost a game, and the joy of finding a new freebee far exceeds the pleasure derived from just going to a store and buying something.
 So, happy free gardening, get mooching!